microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 #### Scenario One ####

 **Given** I've opened a project containing documents and I'm on the Train page.
-**When** I type customerized name in input field and click train button
+**When** I type customized name in input field and click train button
 **Then** I should see typed name shows in Train Record after record shows up.

 #### Scenario Two ####